 This tough question is exactly what we set out to answer with this post.

-Can You Still Get .edu Links From Scholarship Link Building in 2019?
+Can You Still Get .edu Links From Scholarship Link Building?

 And this was for a single investment of a measly $1,000.
 (Actually, more of a promise of potentially giving away $1,000.)

 Hardly expensive for a large scale SEO campaign that nets 100 referring domains.
 Are such great results for low investment still possible?

 A case study seems to suggest that it may be.
 In late 2018, out of curiosity, a rogue SEO went against Google advice and decided to test if the tactic still worked.
 He created his page and did his research.
 In the end, he had a list of 200 schools and contacts to reach out to.

 He chose to send the 200 emails cold, instead of dedicating time to personalize each email for better response rates.
 In the end, 24 people responded.
 And out of those 24, 12 ended up adding links to their scholarship page.
 This response suggests that you might be looking at a lower response/conversion rate now, possibly because of saturation, but it is still a respectable 6%.